 The most popular Medicare Supplements(Medigap Plans) are Plans F, G and N. Since the standardization of Medicare Supplements(Medigap Plans), all letter plans have the exact same benefits…Plan F is Plan F, no matter which company.
 The only difference is the price, as some companies charge more than others for the same plan.
 It’s a good idea to shop and compare prices.
 All companies underwrite various health conditions differently, so even if you’ve wanted to change companies and have been declined in the past, chances are excellent that I can find a company for you.
-Being an Independent Agent, I represent dozens of companies so that I can get you the most coverage at the best price.
+Being an Independent Agent, I represent more than one company so that I can get you the most coverage at the best price.

 Medicare Part A Coinsurance and Hospital Costs: For most hospital stays, Medicare pays all of the first 60 days except for a deductible, all but $335 per day of the 61st through the 90th day, all but $670 per day of the 91st through the 151st day (one time), and nothing after the 151st day.
 All plans pay for these copays as well as 100% of an additional 365 days.

 Medicare Part B Coinsurance or Copayment: Generally, Medicare pays 80% of these costs.
 All plans pay for some or all of the remaining 20% as indicated on the comparison chart.